Layne Hatcher: Texas State

 On December 12, 2021, Hatcher committed to Texas State.
 Prior to the season he was named to the Phil Steele Preseason All-Sun Belt Fourth Team and Athlon Sports Preseason All-Sun Belt Fourth Team.
 He also participated in the 2022 Manning Passing Academy for a second-straight season.

 Hatcher was named the team's starter heading into week one against Nevada heading into the 2022 season.
 In his debut against Nevada he went 34 of 52 for 293 yards and a pair of touchdowns and interceptions.
-He threw his first touchdown with the in the second quarter on a twenty-yard pass to Ashtyn Hawkin.
+He threw his first touchdown with them in the second quarter on a twenty-yard pass to Ashtyn Hawkin.
 The team lost 14–38.
 In a three touchdown performance the next week against FIU he led the team to its first win of the season.
 He threw for three touchdowns and 226 yards in the 41–12 win.
 After falling to No. 17 Baylor 7–42 he bounced back with a season-high 362 yards against Houston Christian.
 After losing to James Madison and beating Appalachian State the team went on a four-game losing streak.
 He threw for over 200 yards in three of the four games against Troy, Southern Miss, and Louisiana–Monroe.
-Against his former team, Arkansas State, he lead the team to its fourth, and final, win.
+Against his former team, Arkansas State, he led the team to its fourth, and final, win.
 In the 16–13 win over the Red Wolves he went 23 of 36 for 196 yards and no touchdowns.
-The dropped the last game of the season 13–41 against Louisiana to finish the year 4–8.
-On November 28, 2022, Hatcher announced that he would transfer for a third as a graduate transfer.
+They dropped the last game of the season 13–41 against Louisiana to finish the year 4–8.
+On November 28, 2022, Hatcher announced that he would transfer for a third time as a graduate transfer.